Voting in St. Cloud

 To avoid delays on election day, please prepare by doing the following:

 - Preregister - You can minimize your time waiting in line by getting preregistered.
-To do so you must submit a completed registration card to your county auditor's office.
-Cards are available online, at City Hall, or from the Stearns, Benton, or Sherburne county Auditors' offices.
+You can do so online via the secretary of State's website here.
 Taking a minute to complete and submit a card now could save you hours on election day.

 - Know where your polling place is located - You will only be allowed to vote at the polling location for the precinct in which you reside.
 The city of St. Cloud utilizes 28 different polling locations on election day.
 Find yours here!